esciencecenter-digital-skills/workshop-metadata/ds-rpackaging/setup.md

 Please contact us in advance if you are experiencing problems.

-During the workshop, we will take a scripted project, and transform it into a shareable R package.
+During the workshop, we will take an R script, and transform it into a shareable R package.
 You are encouraged to bring your own project, though we will have a toy project to use if you are unable to.
-Packages are based around functions; it is important that you know how to write functions, and that at least a single function is present in your script.
+Packages are based around functions, so it is important that you know how to write functions, and that at least a single function is present in your script.

-This workshop is scheduled on four separate days.
-This allows you to work on your package between sessions, implementing the lessons you learned during our sessions.
-Please schedule time in your calendar to do so, so you can take full advantage of the workshop!